Quick answer: Yes. If you use a gaming PC in India, a UPS is worth it.

 - SSD corruption (worst case: OS corruption)

-- PSU degradation
+- power supply degradation

-- motherboard issues
+- motherboard reliability issues

 How much UPS capacity is enough?

-Final verdict: If you care about your PC lasting 3–5 years, use a UPS.
+Bottom line: If you care about your PC lasting 3–5 years, use a UPS.